mdiluz/ttrts/README.md

 -----------------------------------------------------------
 ## Further Information

-See the ttrts binary [readme](source/ttrts/README.md) for full usage and game rules
+See the ttrts [README](source/README.md) for full usage and game rules

 See [ttrts-players](https://github.com/mdiluz/ttrts-players) for examples of AIs